google/koladata/docs/api_reference.md

   but with an additional `**__extra_inputs__` variadic keyword argument if there is no existing variadic keyword argument.</code></pre>

-### `kd.functor.bind(fn_def: DataSlice, /, *, return_type_as: Any = <class 'koladata.types.data_slice.DataSlice'>, **kwargs: Any) -> DataSlice` {#kd.functor.bind}
+### `kd.functor.bind(fn_def: DataSlice, /, *args: Any, return_type_as: Any = <class 'koladata.types.data_slice.DataSlice'>, **kwargs: Any) -> DataSlice` {#kd.functor.bind}
 Aliases:

 - [kd.bind](#kd.bind)

-<pre class="no-copy"><code class="lang-text no-auto-prettify">Returns a Koda functor that partially binds a function to `kwargs`.
+<pre class="no-copy"><code class="lang-text no-auto-prettify">Returns a Koda functor that partially binds a function.

 This function is intended to work the same as functools.partial in Python.
-More specifically, for every &#34;k=something&#34; argument that you pass to this function, whenever the resulting functor is called, if the user did not provide &#34;k=something_else&#34; at call time, we will add &#34;k=something&#34;.
+The bound positional arguments are prepended to the arguments provided at call time.
+For keyword arguments, for every &#34;k=something&#34; argument that you pass to this function, whenever the resulting functor is called, if the user did not provide &#34;k=something_else&#34; at call time, we will add &#34;k=something&#34;.

-Note that you can only provide defaults for the arguments passed as keyword arguments this way.
-Positional arguments must still be provided at call time.
-Moreover, if the user provides a value for a positional-or-keyword argument positionally, and it was previously bound using this method, an exception will occur.
+Moreover, if the user provides a value for a positional-or-keyword argument positionally, and it was previously bound using bind(..., k=v), an exception will occur.

-You can pass expressions with their own inputs as values in `kwargs`.
+You can pass expressions with their own inputs as values in `args` and `kwargs`.
 Those inputs will become inputs of the resulting functor, will be used to compute those expressions, _and_ they will also be passed to the underying functor.
-Use kd.functor.call_fn for a more clear separation of those inputs.

 Example:
   f = kd.bind(kd.fn(I.x + I.y), x=0)
   kd.call(f, y=1)  # 1
+  g = kd.bind(kd.fn(S + 7), 5)
+  kd.call(g) # 12

 Args:
   fn_def: A Koda functor.
+  *args: Positional arguments to bind.
+The values may be Koda expressions or
+    DataItems.
   return_type_as: The return type of the functor is expected to be the same as
     the type of this value.
 This needs to be specified if the functor does not return a DataSlice. kd.types.DataSlice and kd.types.DataBag can also be passed here.
-  **kwargs: Partial parameter binding.
+  **kwargs: Keyword arguments to bind.
 The values in this map may be Koda
     expressions or DataItems.
 When they are expressions, they must evaluate to a DataSlice/DataItem or a primitive that will be automatically wrapped into a DataItem.
 This function creates auxiliary variables with names